OdatNurd/OverrideAudit/README.md

 represents a dependency for an installed package is displayed in `<Angle Brackets>`.

+Additionally, each package name supports a context menu item which allows you to open a bulk diff report for that package, allowing you to quickly get an overview of the status of any overrides on that package.
+See the `OverrideAudit: Bulk Diff Single Package` command for more information.

 ### `OverrideAudit: Override Report` ###

 This will display a list of all packages for which there are overrides of any